IOx Applications

 After you configure the network, you must enable IOx on the switch.

 Figure 1.
-Connections with IE3400 IOx Network with Applications
+Connections with IE3400 IOx network with applications

-The preceding illustration shows Ethernet and Layer 2 connections possible in an IOx network on a Cisco Catalyst IE3400 Rugged Series Switch.
-The dedicated interface AppGigabitEthernet1/1 for IOx support is internally connnected to a Linux bridge.
+The dedicated interface AppGigabitEthernet1/1 for IOx support is internally connected to a linux bridge.
 The interface needs to be configured as a trunk.
 You can have multiple applications in an IOx network, each of which can have multiple Ethernet connections and can be placed in any VLAN.

-For a similar illustration showing a sample network configuration, see the section Deploying IOx Applications Using the IOS-XE CLI in this guide.
+For a similar illustration showing a sample network configuration, see the section Deploying IOx applications using the IOS-XE CLI in this guide.

-Configure the VLAN ID for the IOx Interface
+Configure VLAN ID for IOx interface

 You must configure the VLAN ID for the IOx interface and then configure the SVI address for the VLAN.
 You do so to connect to and manage the VLAN.
 You must make sure that the VLAN is routable throughout the network.